z3tt/Z3tt/content/top/dataviz.md

 #### #30DayMapChallenge {#mapchallenge}

-[#30DayMapChallenge](https://twitter.com/tjukanov/status/1187713840550744066) is a challenge initiated by Topi Tjukanov and took place for the first time in November 2019. i have participated in [2019](#mapchallenge2019) and [2021](#mapchallenge2021) .
+[#30DayMapChallenge](https://twitter.com/tjukanov/status/1187713840550744066) is a challenge initiated by Topi Tjukanov and took place for the first time in November 2019.
+I have participated in [2019](#mapchallenge2019) and [2021](#mapchallenge2021) .

 ##### 2021 Edition {#mapchallenge2021}